Logo

 How is the BILT structured?

-Your time commitment is less than six hours per year!
+Your time commitment is an average of 5-6 hours per year!

 We know your time is valuable and the BILT process makes very efficient use of your time with very structured meetings that start and end on time.
-There are 3-4 meetings per year.
-Every year, one of the meetings (hybrid format) focuses solely on validating and prioritizing a list of KSAs (Cybersecurity uses KUs).
+There are 3-4 meetings per year depending on the industry sector.
+Every year, one of the meetings (hybrid format) focuses solely on validating and prioritizing a list of KSAs (note: Cybersecurity uses KUs).
 This ensures curriculum remains relevant and current.
 After the KSA/KU meeting, there is a virtual feedback meeting at which faculty provide feedback to employers regarding KSAs/KUs that were incorporated into the curriculum and which were not, if any.
 Faculty provide justification should that happen and those are discussed.
 This closes the curriculum loop with our BILT members.
-The other two meetings are hybrid format and focus on industry trends, program updates, and networking.
-These meetings will engage BILT members, faculty, staff, and potentially students.
+The other two meetings are hybrid and virtual format and focus on industry trends, program updates, and networking.
+These meetings will engage BILT members, faculty, staff, and students.

-While it takes only a small amount of your time, the benefits to our regional workforce and economic development will be massive.
+While it takes only a small amount of your time, the benefits to our regional workforce and economic development will be massive and you will be making multi-generational changes in students lives.

 Cybersecurity BILT